devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-09-30/assignments.md

 ## Misc

-- demonstrate how to use Github+Travis
+- demonstrate how to use Github + Travis/Github actions
   - `.travis.yml` contents:
 ```yml
   language: c